blue-smoke-media/BSM/migration-notes.md

 git add .
-git commit -m 'message here'
+git commit -m "message here with what worked on" git push
-git push

 READ ALL CODE IN WEBSITE FOR COMPLETE MIGRATION (WITH RESPONSIVE DESIGN CHECKED)